genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 ### EVENT_LOGOUT

-To end the user's session you need to send a logout EVENT.
-This particular request `SESSION_ID` (supplied on the last login reply payload) in the HTTP headers and requires no body.
+To end the user's session, you need to send a logout EVENT.
+This particular request `SESSION_ID` (supplied on the last login reply payload) in the HTTP headers requires no body.

 Sample request: